-It is also known as a cloud computing stack and each of them is layers in a stack.
+It is also known as a cloud computing stack and each of them is a layer in a stack.
 Each of them has a specialization.
 User Abstraction increases from IaaS to PaaS and SaaS.

 You can get some cloud computing services free of cost but many of them are used for business and charge you and you can choose any of these services according to your needs.

-Now let's discuss each of Cloud Computing Services in-depth:
+Now let's discuss each of the Cloud Computing Services in-depth:

 IaaS (Infrastucture as a Service)

 In IaaS, cloud service providers provide servers, virtual machines, storage space, firewalls, VLAN, load balancers, network, Os, and connection in rent to the client on-demand basis via the Internet.
 It is one of the most flexible cloud services available.